kineticstoolkit/kineticstoolkit_doc/src/matplotlib_axis.md

 ## 📄 Square zoom

 By defaults, plots are rectangular and will adapt their shape to maximize the span on both x and y axes.
-However, in some circumstances, it is advisable to have the same scale on both x and y axes.
-This is the case when both x and y represent a position, for example, to trace the (x, y) trajectory of an object, or to plot a stick diagram of a person.
+However, in some circumstances, we need both x and y axes to have the same scale, e.g., to plot the (x, y) trajectory of a point in space.
 To set the same scale to both axes, we use `plt.axis("square")`.

-For example, here are two lists that represent (x, y) coordinates of a circle.
-When we plot it, the plot fills a rectangle shape and the circle looks flat:
+For example, plotting the (x, y) coordinates of a true circle looks like an ellipse by default:

 ```{code-cell}
 x = [ 1.        ,  0.96592583,  0.8660254 ,  0.70710678,  0.5       ,